Lectionary Bible Studies and Sermons

 ii] The church was built-up through the authoritative teaching of the apostles.
 The exposition of Biblical truth is central to the business of church.

 iii] The church emphasized fellowship.
-The "love feast" was a fellowship meal which might have included the Lord's Supper.
+The love feast was a fellowship meal which probably included the Lord's Supper.
 It was an expression of Eastern culture where eating together is a reflection of community.
-This "common meal" is something believers would do well to explore today.

 iv] The church was a caring community.
-It is interesting that the Imperfect tense is used in describing how the church "used to sell" and "used to give" indicating that it was a peculiarity of the Jerusalem church following Pentecost.
+It is interesting that the Imperfect tense is used in describing how the church "used to sell" and "used to give", indicating the established practice of the Jerusalem church following Pentecost.
 Although such a communal structure is beyond most of us, practical care toward each other is certainly within our grasp.

 v] The church was a joyous community respected by the wider society.
 There is nothing more attractive to an outsider than a friendly, happy, welcoming church.

 vi] The church was a praying community.
 They devoted themselves to prayer.
 They sought the will of God and prayerfully relied on it.
-God's people must always aim at prayerfulness.
+Let our church be a church at prayer.

 Discussion